Nobu Berkeley St

+Nobu Berkeley St was a restaurant located in the Mayfair district of London, England, opened in 2005.

+History and operations

-Nobu Berkeley St is a restaurant located in London, England.
-The interior was designed by celebrated interior decorator David Collins with lighting by Isometrix.
-The restaurant previously held one star in the Michelin Guide, however this star was removed in the 2015 Guide.
-The restaurant is part - and was the first - of the international Nobu Restaurant group.
+The interior was designed by interior decorator David Collins with lighting by Isometrix.

+The restaurant previously held one star in the Michelin Guide, however, this star was removed in the 2015 Guide.
+The restaurant was part – and was the first – of the international Nobu Restaurant group.

+Nobu Berkeley St closed in 2020, with its staff moving to the Nobu Hotel in Portman Square.